larrygorham/NAU7802-FFT-for-Raspberry-Pi/README.md

 # NAU7802-FFT-for-Raspberry-Pi
+This samples the NAU7802 load cell driver module and FFT's the buffer for harmonic analysis purposes.
+This entire program with nau7802 subroutine is stand alone requiring only standard libs.
-This samples the NAU7802 load cell driver and FFT's the buffer for harmonic analysis purposes The nau7802 is fixed at 320 Hz sampling and 128 amp gain and I collect 1 second of data to compute the mean then collect 10 seconds data with mean removed.
-The FFT, actually DFT, is fast and accurate.
-Set here for 4096 to cover the 3200 sample buffer.
-I wanted C Code for analysis purposes
+The NAU is fixed at the max, 320 Hz sampling and 128 amp gain but that's easily changed to your tastes.
+Just change the control register bit loading.
+It's also fixed to collect 1 second of data and compute the mean, then collect 10 seconds data with mean removed.

+The FFT, actually DFT, is flexable, fast and accurate.
+It does require the C99 compiler on the Raspberry. just compile with

+sudo gcc fftNau.c -o fftNau -lwiringPi -lm -std=c99

+then execute sudo ./fftNau

+and off you go.
+Here it's set for 4096 to cover the 3200 sample buffer.
+I output the larger amplitudes to identify harmonics.
+The device is unshielded so lots of erroneous 60 Hz shows up.

+I wanted stand alone C Code for portability and analysis purposes.
+Please excuse my very rough coding.
+It does accomplish the job very well.